MATRIX Module - LK Help

 The clips on Matrix have the same behavior as the session clips on Ableton Live, meaning that tapping on an existing clip will play it, while tapping again on the clip will relaunch it.
 Similarly, tapping on the scene launch will trigger the corresponding row of clips and tapping it again will relaunch the exact same row.

+The stop button for the clips or scenes can be found at the clips zone in the corresponding channel, represented by a black square on a grey background or as the first button of the Mixer.
 If a track is armed on the Mixer section (either if it is a MIDI or an audio track), tapping on a blank clip will automatically create a new clip and start the recording process, while tapping on a pre-existing clip will record on said clip, depending if the overdub function is activated or not.

 Right above the transport bar there is a split view bar which allows the Inspector panel to be opened.
-This can be done by either dragging the middle green line of the bar up, or tapping anywhere else over this bar.
-The Inspector panel is divided into three parts and provides access to critical display and tools to work with the Matrix module
+This can be done by dragging the == icon, or tapping anywhere else inside the bar to instantly maximize/minimize.
+While in LIVE mode the Inspector panel consists of three parts:

-The first tab of the Inspector panel is the Devices panel, which allows you to browse and tweak the selected track devices.
+The first tab of the Inspector panel is the Devices panel, which allows you to browse and tweak the selected Ableton Live track devices.
 Start by selecting a track with devices (if there are no devices available on the track, the tab will display a message).
 By default all devices appear collapsed.

 When browsing a Kit-Core 909 on Matrix you will see that this device has a device chain for each drumpad assigned.
 You will also see that the first parameters correspond to the chain instrument default parameters, followed by the list of devices on the chain, as represented on this image: